lisun85/Data_Science-NLP-Hotel-Restaurant-Recommender-Engine/README.md

-Hotel & Restaurant – Natural Language Processing
+# Hotel & Restaurant – Natural Language Processing
-By: Li Sun

 **Abstract**
 The goal of this project is to use natural language processing (NLP) algorithms to: 1. construct Topic Modeling, 2.
 Conduct Sentiment Analysis, 3) and build a Recommender Engine for Hotels and Restaurants on TripAdvisor and Zomato.
 Working with hotel and restaurant review data, I used Non-negative Matrix Factorization to conduct my topic modeling.
 I used VADER to conduct sentiment analysis, and I TF-IDFI with Cosign-Similarity Matrix to build the Recommender Engine.